 - Price Range: ££

 There are some outstanding vacuums available for under £200, and we’ve listed four of the highest rated in this article.
-The best vacuum cleaners under £200 for you, however, depends on your requirements, but you can’t go far wrong with any of the models on this list.
+The best vacuum cleaner under £200 for you depends on your requirements, but you can’t go far wrong with any of the models on this list.

-For all-round cleaning performance, the Miele C3 PowerLine is probably the best option.
-It’s powerful, has a relatively large capacity and has been highly rated by buyers.
-If you’re set on getting an upright model, however, then the Vax is probably the best choice.
+For all-round cleaning performance, the Miele C1 Compact PowerLine is probably the best option.
+It’s powerful, easy to use and has been highly rated by buyers.
+If you’re set on getting an upright model, however, then the Dyson Small Ball is probably the best choice.

 Do you have any questions about choosing a vacuum cleaner for under £200?
 Or have we missed a model you think should be included in this list?
 Let us know in the comments section below.